- Harriet Irving Library

 Publication Manual of the American Psychological Association, HWK-REF BF76.7 .P83 2010

-APA Style, American Psychological Association
+APA Style, American Psychological Association, public access

 Sometimes you will find a citation which uses an unfamiliar abbreviation or acronym in place of the full periodical title.
 The National Library of Medicine has a search engine which may help.

 NLM Catalog: Journals referenced in the NCBI Databases, public access

 My office is in Rm 210, HWK Commons, UNBSJ.
 I have office hours on Mondays (2:30 pm to 3:30 pm), Tuesdays (4:30 pm to 6:00 pm) and Thursdays (9:30 am to 11:00 am).
 Send me an email (use the convenient link, above) or a tweet at http://twitter.com/unblibrarian/